 While my numerous Thailand trips had helped me list out my favourite things to do in the country (you can read here), its capital city had still been a mystery.
-Nearly all my Bangkok trips had been either transits or airline night halts.
+To begin with, Bangkok is very easy to reach.
+There are hundreds of daily arrivals by plane, train, and boat.
+However, nearly all my Bangkok trips had been either transits or airline night halts.
 I have never stayed there at a stretch nor explored the city as a traveler.
-Undoubtedly a very exciting city, I always found Bangkok coming alive in the evenings, stay lively till midnight and then shut down until 8 the next morning.
-Mornings were slow, and I always found Bangkok look drab until noon.
+Undoubtedly a very exciting city, I always found Bangkok coming alive in the evenings, staying lively till midnight and then shutting down until 8 the next morning.
+Mornings were slow, and I always found Bangkok looking drab until noon.

 For budding Gordon Ramsey’s or photographers Tor Kor Market is unmissable.
 Ranked as the 4th best fresh produce market, Tor Kor consists of rows and rows of incredible variety of exotic fruits, vegetables, seafood, flowers and meats.
 It is located next to the famous Chatuchak Market and has a good in house food court too.
 Duck noodles, oyster pancakes, pad thai etc are available here at a slightly higher price than the rest of Bangkok.
 Tor Kor is in reality an upscale food market of the Thai rich and powerful and beauty along with rubbing shoulders with tycoons do not come cheap.